 I understand that they have a nice pool.
 I sadly have never been to it.
 They also provide a schedule of the recreation activities offered throughout the day, including movies at the pool on the weekends.
 They have dancing fountains.
 (Like the Bellagio in Vegas.)
 It’s called the Dancing Light Spectacular.
 They play music and use light affects to move with the music.
 It’s beautiful and something we stumbled upon one night.
 According to their daily schedule of events, it’s a nightly activity from sunset until 10 p.m.

 My final thoughts on the Swan and Dolphin

 We really do love this hotel for a quicker trip, especially an adult only trip.
 It’s close to all the action, but without a larger cost of a Disney Deluxe hotel.
 We love it for Epcot Food & Wine Festival trips.
 You spend so much time at the parks, you just need a place to sleep at night, and perhaps a quick nap during the day.
 Its location is fantastic.
 Seriously, you can get to Ample Hills in minutes!
 I would not hesitate to recommend this hotel to others.

 Read about how we plan our dining and meals at WDW here.
 Until next time, safe travels and don’t forget to Pack your Pixie Dust✨!

-When I’m traveling, I always have RX Bars and other snacks available in case I am in a situation where I’m unable to eat.
-I feel like RX bars are a good meal alternative when I’m in a pinch.
+When I’m traveling, I always have a solid meal replacement bar and other snacks available in case I am in a situation where I’m unable to eat.
+These bars are a good meal alternative when I’m in a pinch.